renebigot/RestMeUp/README.md

 You've got only 2 things to do :

-1.   create a BRRestMeUp child to old your clients requests,
+1.   create a BRRestMeUp child to hold your clients requests,
 2.   create a create a .htaccess to redirect URI to your BRRestMeUP child(ren).

 ##Create a BRRestMeUp child